20tsange1/NBA-Grammar/README.md

             layup: 0.672%
             three_point_shot: 0.350%
         )

+        CHARACTERISTICS
+        (
+            left_handed: true
+        )
 }
 ```

-The player definition above allows player's attributes and characteristics to be defined.
-It initially begins with the "PERSON" keyword, followed by the player name.
-The following information is then contained within a certain format, whilst attributes are extendable and defined by the analyst.
+As with the building blocks, this player block initially begins with the "PERSON" keyword, followed by the player name.
+The proceeding player information is then contained within a predefined format, whilst attributes are extendable and defined by the analyst.
 As the field of analytics is continously in flux, new attributes or characteristics may be added, requiring this extendability.
-These attributes can then be referenced in other parts of the language, allowing analysts to use it within calculations.
+These attributes can take the form of a float, boolean or number (Although type checking will be handled by the back-end), and is designed to be referenced in other parts of the language (via `Player Identifier.attribute`), allowing analysts to use it within calculations.
+This implementation follows a json-like structure due to its readability, nesting the attributes under subsections which in turn can be used as a categorisation token.

 ### Team Declaration